fkitsantas/Reina.Cryptography/README.md

 ## Project Design

+Reina.Cryptography is engineered with a focus on modularity, scalability, maintainability, and robust security.
+The library's design employs a layered architecture, strategically crafted to achieve these objectives.
 ### Architecture Overview

-The key architectural components are as follows:
+The architecture is composed of several key components, each designed to fulfill specific roles within the library:

-1. **Interface Layer**: Defines the contract for each module, ensuring a clear separation of concerns and promoting a plug-and-play approach.
+1. **Interface Layer**: This layer serves as a contract for each module, promoting separation of concerns and enabling a flexible, plug-and-play methodology.
+It ensures that different components can interact seamlessly while maintaining clear boundaries.

-2. **Implementation Layer**: Contains concrete implementations of the interfaces, providing the core functionalities of the library.
-This layer ensures that each module can be extended or replaced without affecting other parts of the system.
+2. **Implementation Layer**: Here, concrete implementations of the defined interfaces are provided.
+This layer forms the backbone of the library, offering the primary functionalities.
+Its design allows for the extension or replacement of modules without impacting other system parts, exemplifying the principle of modularity.

-3. **Integration with Azure Key Vault**: The key management module integrates with Azure Key Vault, ensuring that encryption keys are securely managed and stored.
+3. **Integration with Azure Key Vault**: A critical aspect of the library is its integration with Azure Key Vault for secure encryption key management.
+This integration is crucial for maintaining high security and reliability in cryptographic operations.

-4. **Exception Handling**: Comprehensive exception handling ensures that any issues, whether related to configuration, encryption, or key management, are clearly communicated to the developer.
+4. **Exception Handling**: The library includes robust exception handling mechanisms.
+These are designed to provide clear and informative feedback on issues related to configuration, encryption, or key management, aiding developers in effective troubleshooting.

 <a href="#table-of-contents" title="Back to Top"><img align="right" src="Resources/backtotop.png" alt="Back to Top" width="35" height="35"></a>

 ### Library Structure

-- **Configuration**: Contains the `Config` class which manages the configuration settings for accessing Azure Key Vault.
+- **Configuration Module**: This module, featuring the `Config` class, is responsible for managing the settings required for accessing Azure Key Vault.
+It ensures that the library can securely and efficiently interact with the key vault.

-- **Decryption**: Contains the `DataDecryptor` class responsible for decrypting data.
+- **Decryption Module**: The `DataDecryptor` class within this module handles all aspects of data decryption.
+It is designed to be both efficient

+and secure, ensuring that the decryption process is reliable and consistent.

-- **Encryption**: Contains the `DataEncryptor` class responsible for encrypting data.
+- **Encryption Module**: This module houses the `DataEncryptor` class, tasked with encrypting data.
+It implements advanced encryption techniques, ensuring data security and integrity.

-- **Interfaces**: Defines the interfaces for configuration, encryption, decryption, and key management.
+- **Interfaces Module**: This module defines the core interfaces for configuration, encryption, decryption, and key management.
+It lays the groundwork for the library's modular design, allowing for easy extension and customization.

-- **Key Management**: Contains the `AzureKVKeyManager` class which integrates with Azure Key Vault for key management.
+- **Key Management Module**: The `AzureKVKeyManager` class in this module is integral for managing encryption keys via Azure Key Vault.
+This module ensures that keys are stored, retrieved, and managed securely, leveraging Azure's robust infrastructure.

+Each module in Reina.Cryptography is designed to work independently yet cohesively, contributing to the library's overall effectiveness and efficiency.
+This structured approach not only simplifies maintenance and upgrades but also enhances the library's usability across various application scenarios.

 <a href="#table-of-contents" title="Back to Top"><img align="right" src="Resources/backtotop.png" alt="Back to Top" width="35" height="35"></a>

 ### Streamlined CI/CD with GitHub Actions